 There is no such thing as a one-size-fits-all health plan.
 Everyone has different health insurance needs depending on their health care requirements along with those of their dependents.
-While some prefer standard deductible health insurance (often called a PPO health insurance plan), people are increasingly switching to a High Deductible Health Plan (HDHP) with a Health Savings Account (HSA) as a better way to maximize their health care dollars.
+One plan is the standard deductible/copay/coinsurance health insurance (often called a “traditional” health insurance plan).
+Another option for some people is the High Deductible Health Plan (HDHP) paired with a Health Savings Account (HSA).

 The minimum deductibles for HDHPs are established by the IRS.
-For 2015, the minimum deductible is $1,300 for individuals and $2,600 for families.
-Comparatively, standard plans come with a deductible that is generally quite a bit lower.
+For 2022, the minimum deductible is $1,400 for individuals and $2,800 for families.
+Traditional plans can come with varying deductibles.

-With an HSA, the account holder or his or her employer (usually both) make contributions into a savings account.
-No taxes are deducted from money placed into the account, as the HSA contribution is withdrawn from a paycheck before taxes are assessed.
+With an HSA, the account holder or his or her employer (usually both) can make contributions into a savings account.
+No taxes are deducted from the money in the account.
 While in the savings account, the money can earn interest.
 The employee is free to spend that money on qualified medical expenses.

-The total amount that can be placed in an HSA per year is capped by the IRS.
-For 2015, the maximum contribution limit is $3,350 for individuals and $6,650 for families, though account holders over 55 years old may contribute an extra $1,000 to those totals.
+The total amount that can go in an HSA per year is capped by the IRS.
+For 2022, the maximum contribution limit is $3,650 for individuals and $7,300 for families.
+However, account holders over 55 years old may contribute an extra $1,000 to those totals.

-These limits are significantly higher than other types of tax-advantaged health accounts, and unlike the other options, HSAs have additional unique features that allow you to save more money and keep it over a longer period of time.
-Whereas funds in health Flexible Spending Accounts (FSAs) and Health Reimbursements Arrangements (HRAs) come with an expiration date or a maximum carry-over dollar amount, HSAs allow you to build your balance as high as you wish in perpetuity.
+These limits are significantly higher than other types of tax-advantaged health accounts.
+HSAs have additional unique features that allow you to save more money and keep it over a longer period of time.
+Whereas funds in health Flexible Spending Accounts (FSAs) and Health Reimbursements Arrangements (HRAs) come with an expiration date or a maximum carry-over dollar amount.
 Except for the cap on total contributions per year, there are no limits on how much money can be in your account and how long it remains open.

 Using Health Care with an HDHP

-Additionally, like most other health plans, HDHPs cover preventive services at no cost.
-Preventive care is defined as medical checkups and tests, immunizations and counseling services used to prevent chronic illnesses from occurring.
-Preventive care not only keeps you healthy, but it can also monitor and even reduce the risk of developing future, costly health problems.
+Additionally, like traditional ACA compliant health plans, ACA compliant HDHPs cover preventive services at no cost.
+Preventive care is medical checkups and tests, immunizations, and counseling services – the goal is to prevent chronic illnesses from occurring.

 Most types of specific preventive services are listed here.
-While it can sometimes be difficult to determine if a specific medical service qualifies as preventive, you can call your health plan to learn if a service is considered preventive before receiving it.
+Sometimes it can be difficult to determine if a specific medical service is preventive.
+Feel free to call your health plan provider to learn if a service is preventive before receiving it.

 Other medical savings strategies people with HDHPs should consider are:

 HDHPs and HSAs are not the ideal health coverage plan for everyone.
-However, for many people, HDHPs are a great way to avoid paying for superfluous coverage and HSAs are an excellent vehicle for stockpiling tax-free money to use on future health care needs.
+However, for many people, HDHPs may be a terrific way to avoid paying for unnecessary coverage.
+HSAs are an excellent vehicle for stockpiling tax-free money to use on future health care needs.